 Tipping: Tipping is expected at the end of the trek.
 You can tip our guides and the porter carrying your bag whatever amount you wish.
 It is not included in our package cost.

-The Everest Three High Passes trekking is an adventurous trekking itinerary in the Khumbu region that crosses Cho La, Renjo La, and Kongma La passes and explores Dudh Koshi Valley, Imja Khola Valley & Gokyo Valley.
+The Everest 3 Passes Trek is an adventurous trekking in the Khumbu region that crosses Cho La, Renjo La, and Kongma La passes.
+The trek offers to explore Dudh Koshi Valley, Imja Khola Valley, and Gokyo Valley.
+The highlights of Everest Three Pass are Kalapathar, Everest Base Camp, Gokyo Ri, and Renjo Pass.
+The hike to Everest High Pass offers magnificent views of the mountains in the Mahalangur range of Nepal.

-Yes, you can join Everest three high passes as a solo traveler.
-You can join one of our departure dates and trek in a group with trekkers from other parts of the world.
-Or, you can also do a private trek with us.
+You can join Everest's three high passes as a solo trekker.
+You can join one of our departure dates and trek with other trekkers from other parts of the world.
+You can also do a solo private trip if you want.

 I completed the Three Passes Trek in June 2023 with Nepal Gateway Trekking, and I couldn't have had a better experience!